-- You can't put Pilots on units with the Droid subtype. - Pilot works in the build zone, but not the abilities granted to the unit, unless one of the exceptions. (build zone, p.16) - A unit's Pilot can't be attacked - Ignore abilities outside the "Pilot" ability while the pilot is piloting except those referring to it piloting a unit or the piloted unit. - Only card effects referencing a "Pilot" or its subtype, without using "Character" or "unit" (unless it also says "card") can affect a Pilot. - Pilots on units untap normally during the ready phase. - Pilots may still be damaged and discarded, but not attacked.
-Units are unaffected by damage to the Pilot, and vice versa. - Upkeep on the Pilot must still be paid while piloting. - Pilots keep Equipment attached when piloting.
-Equipment can't be attached to or detached from a Pilot that is not a Character while piloting.
+- You can't have more than one Pilot on a unit. - You can't put Pilots on units with the Droid subtype, even if that Pilot is also a Droid. - Pilot works in the build zone, but not the abilities granted to the unit, unless one of the exceptions. - A unit's Pilot can't be attacked - Ignore abilities outside the "Pilot" ability while the pilot is piloting except those referring to it piloting a unit or the piloted unit. - Pilots aren't units while piloting.
+Only card effects referencing a "Pilot" or its subtype, without using "Character" or "unit" (unless it also says "card") can affect a Pilot.